 - Septicaemia is when bacteria enter the bloodstream, and cause blood poisoning which triggers sepsis.

 - Sepsis is an overwhelming and life-threatening response to infection that can lead to tissue damage, organ failure and death.

-- Meningitis is when bacteria reach the meninges (the lining around the brain and spinal cord) and cause dangerous swelling.
+- Meningitis is when infection reaches the lining around the brain and spinal cord (the meninges) which can cause dangerous swelling.

 The name of the bacteria that causes the infection is sometimes used by doctors too.
 For example, meningococcal

 bacteria are all important causes of meningitis, septicaemia and sepsis.